 - Add the seafood, season with Korean soy sauce for soup and pepper according to your taste.

 - Meanwhile, prepare the noodles according to the package directions.
-Distribute the noodles into individual bowls.
-Ladle the hot soup over the noodles and serve hot.
+Distribute the noodles into the individual bowls.
+Ladle the hot soup over the noodles and serve immediately.

 There’s an instant Jjampon noodles that I’m craazy for here.
 Seeing your version makes me want the authentic thing!